k3rina/k3rina/README.md

 - 👀 I’m interested in on on all topics related to Web Development
 - 💞️ I’m looking to collaborate on web desktop applications.
 - 💼 Open To Job Opportunities
-- 🌱 I enjoy spending my free time exploring new destinations🌎, engaging in outdoor activities🤸🏻‍♀️, and learning new tech stacks👩🏻‍💻.
+- 🌱 I enjoy spending my free time exploring new destinations🌎, engaging in outdoor activities🤸🏻‍♀️, and learning new tech stacks💻.
 - 📫 How to reach me: gurianova.katrin@gmail.com

 ## 🛠  Technologies and Tools I work with